City in a Forest

 Trees Atlanta and Urban Offsets have partnered to increase tree planting and tree maintenance activity throughout metro Atlanta, GA.

 With the help of local volunteers Trees Atlanta will plant 250 trees to create a carbon bank for the city.
-These credits will then be marketed to universities, business, and individuals looking to lower their carbon footprint.
+These credits will then be marketed to universities, business(es), and individuals looking to reduce their carbon footprint.

 Trees Atlanta is a registered 501c3 nonprofit entity that leverages public and private support to protect Atlanta’s tree cover.
 It works to increase public awareness on the environmental, social, economic and aesthetic benefits that our urban trees generate, and educates citizens on the proper way to select, plant and maintain trees.